EliAndrewC/l7r/setting/l7r.md

 An even more recent event indirectly linked to Kohaku was the exploits of one of his other apprentices, Jama no Kohaku Hoshiko, who was known to be with Jama Kohaku on the recent Day of Thunder.
 For years, a historian assigned to the post of Ratling agent for the 3rd Imperial Legion by Kyuden Hida helped samurai track down the lost swords of people's fallen ancestors who died in the Shadowlands.
 One day, after a man named Kakita Hio won such a duel with his recovered ancestor's sword, a mujina appeared and declared that all of these recovered swords had been cursed by Jama no Kohaku Hoshiko, and the mujina named the date and place within the Shadowlands where those who wished could seek revenge and break the curse by slaying the oni through which the curse was bound.
 (Hoshiko has evidently learned the technique from Jama Musume of convincing samurai to spread her name for their own purposes, thus empowering her.)

 When a small army showed up on the date in question, Oni no Hoshiko was indeed slain, but evidently Hoshiko had also studied the techniques of Jama Kyoso and managed to summon/form a rust oni which was specifically able to ruin swords.
-While many were wounded, not one samurai died in the fight against the oni, yet every sword carried by all members of the attacking army were ruined beyond repair.
+While many were wounded, not one samurai died in the fight against the oni, yet every sword carried by all members of the attacking army was ruined beyond repair.
 This gives each member of the army a right of vengeance against Jama no Kohaku Hoshiko, which permits them to spread her name when done so in the furtherance of their search for her, which is how many well-informed people would know her name, especially those who keep abreast of such matters.
 Hoshiko is an excellent example of how modern bloodspeakers often combine the teachings of many of Iuchiban's disciples - in her case Kohaku, Musume, and Kyoso - in order to wield their power more effectively.

 ### Iuchiban's Coup History